lphroger/hw02/README.md

 }
 ```

-a.
-Accustomed to Java, new team member Brad includes the following
+1. Accustomed to Java, new team member Brad includes the following
    code in the main loop of his program:

    ```c